jbhannah/jbhannah.net-jekyll/_posts/2013-01-16-jekyll-on-heroku-without-rack-jekyll-or-custom-buildpacks.md

-sets of instructions for deploying Jekyll sites to Heroku either say to use [Rack::Jekyll][] and commit the site's compiled static files into Git, or to use a [custom Heroku buildpack][] to compile the site at deploy time.
-I wanted to stick as close to the default Heroku setup as possible without cluttering the repository with compiled pages, and Rack::Jekyll is unnecessarily complicated when [Rack::TryStatic works just fine][].
+sets of instructions for deploying Jekyll sites to Heroku either say to use [Rack::Jekyll][] and commit the site's compiled static files into Git, or to use a [custom Heroku buildpack][] to compile the site at deploy time; [GitHub Pages][] wasn't an option, either, since they don't allow plugins and I would have to commit the compiled static files to Git, and although I've borrowed [a few plugins][] from [Octopress][], I wanted to start from a clean repository.
+Ultimately, I wanted to stick as close to the default Heroku setup as possible without cluttering the repository with compiled pages, and Rack::Jekyll is unnecessarily complicated when [Rack::TryStatic works just fine][].

 <!-- more -->